cppfuns/eos-tools/README.md

 - It will open and unlock your wallet and then claim rewords and then stop wallet

 ## claim_by_key.sh
-- You need to provide your key to the script, which has the permission to claim
+- You need to provide your key to the script, which has the permission to claim.
+It's highly recommended to create a standalone permission to only allow claim rewards.
+Thanks *igorls* for this suggestion.
+[Setting Up a Claim Rewards Permission](https://www.eosdocs.io/bp/tips/#setting-up-a-claim-rewards-permission)

 - It will create a wallet, claim, destroy the wallet